PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   signature groups.
 Using Error Prone's method matchers forbidden method calls can easily be identified.
 But Error Prone can go one step further by auto-patching violations.
-For each violation two fixes can be proposed: a purely behavior-preserving fix which make the platform-dependent behavior explicit, and another which replaces the platform-dependent behavior with the preferred alternative.
+For each violation two fixes can be proposed: a purely behavior-preserving fix which makes the platform-dependent behavior explicit, and another which replaces the platform-dependent behavior with the preferred alternative.
 (Such as using `UTF-8` instead of the system default charset.)